CMU-17-356/17-356-team-time/README.md

 #### 2. Code Architecture & Design
 - Does the code follow existing patterns and conventions?
-- Is there proper separation of Model, View, Controller?
 - Does the code introduce unnecessary dependencies?
 - Are modules, classes, and functions reusable?